V1Rotate/Ultrasonic-Car-Wash/Please-READ.md

 size needs to be selected as well: Compact, Full-Size, or Truck(Van).
 That might make add some more changes and adjustments, and change the car wash price accordingly.

+Each Car Wash (Bronze, Silver...) can be selected and moved to the cart.
+There are 4 categories that can be clicked and service items will be shown as per category selected.
+Also, client is welcomed to use a serching input for easy finding a service he is looking for.
+In addition, all services can be sorted by popularity, price or alphabet, as well as sorted in ascending or descending.

 --- TECHNOLOGIES USED ---
 TypeScript, React, Redux, SCSS, ‘MockAPI’ for Backend.